Laplace measure transitions and ghosts for meromorphic functions: Examples and applications

-We remark that in \cite{BuescuPolar} (see section 4.5), the authors proved that $\zeta$ must lose its polarity upon crossing the separatrix $\Re(s)=1.$ Our explicit representation on $\Omega_{0,1}$ provides another proof of that fact since $\mu_{0,1}$ is not monotonic, and therefore the corresponding measure is neither positive nor negative, implying that $F$ in neither co-positive definite nor co-negative definite.
+We remark that in \cite{BuescuPolar} (see section 4.5), the authors proved that $\zeta$ must lose its polarity upon crossing the separatrix $\Re(s)=1.$ Our explicit representation on $\Omega_{0,1}$ provides another proof of this fact: since $\mu_{0,1}$ is not monotonic, the corresponding measure is neither positive nor negative, implying that $F$ in neither co-positive definite nor co-negative definite -- or, equivalently, that is possesses no polarity.

-Since there are no poles on the imaginary axis, estimate \eqref{eq:zetagrowth} allows us to prove that the zeta function does not have a Laplace representation on any strip \(\Omega_{a,0}\) adjacent to the left of the imaginary axis.
+Since there are no poles on the imaginary axis, estimate \eqref{eq:zetagrowth} allows us to prove that the $\zeta$ function does not have a Laplace representation on any strip \(\Omega_{a,0}\) adjacent to the left of the imaginary axis.
 Indeed, if that were the case, direct application of Theorem \ref{thm:hol} shows that its determining measure would necessarily be equal to $\mu_{0,1}$.
 But this is impossible since $\Omega_{0,1}$ is the maximal strip of convergence of $\mu_{0,1}$.

 However, performing integration by parts once on \eqref{eq:zeroone} we obtain for $s \in \Omega_{0,1}$

 The function \(\frac{\zeta(s)}{s}\) has a simple pole at $s=0$ with residue equal to \(-\frac{1}{2}.\) Applying the transition formula \eqref{eq:transitionformula} yields